 - Clean the affected area with this rag.
 You may have to apply elbow grease, too.
-Repeat until it cleans the surface completely.
+Repeat until it cleans the surface thoroughly.

 - Finally, remove the sticky residue with hot water and soap or an all-purpose cleaner.

-- Do not wipe off a fresh honey stain with a paper towel as it likely to make the stain bigger.
-You can dab a damp paper towel afterwards, though.
+- Do not wipe off a fresh honey stain with a paper towel as it is likely to make the stain bigger.
+You can dab a damp paper towel afterward, though.

 - In case the honey stain is pretty old, you can try using oxidized bleach.